 2) Shutterstock

 At the top of our comparison of image banks, not far behind Adobe Stock, we find Shutterstock.
 It is an American company that was founded in the early 2000s and is listed on the New York Stock Exchange.
-It is now the largest online image bank in the world with more than 400 million contents present on the site.
+Today, it is the largest online image bank in the world with more than 400 million contents present on the site.

 Every day, more than 200,000 new images join a large library of millions of images.
 Added to this are millions of videos, music and other 3D files.
 You can read our Shutterstock review to find out more about this excellent platform, which is one of our favorites on the market.
 Note that Shutterstock also highlights a database of images generated by its own AI.
 Called Shutterstock AI, the latter can help you create your own visuals.